Unidata/netcdf-c/docs/filters.md

 It is legal to provide a zero-length set of parameters.
 Defaults are not provided, so this assumes that the filter can operate with zero parameters.

+Filter ids are assigned by the HDF group.
+See [4] for a current list of assigned filter ids.
+Note that ids above 32767 can be used for testing without registration.

 The first two pieces of  information can be provided in one of three ways: using __ncgen__, via an API call, or via command line parameters to __nccopy__.